-Every mom has secrets, Some can be harmless and some can be devstating.
-Some really are secrets, they just never happened to some up in conversation.
+Every mom has secrets, Some can be harmless and some can be devastating.
+Some really are secrets, they just never happened to come up in conversation.
 In my blog reading over the past few weeks, my internet friend Brittany wrote an authentic blog post about her confessions as an ordinary person who runs a business.
 I was struck by her candor and a bit inspired to tell some confessions of my own.

 So today we’re going to air a little dirty laundry.
 If confession is good for the soul, I’m about to become very cleansed.
 I hope it inspires you to share some truths of your own!

 - Sometimes I forget I’m a mom first.
 I never forget I’m a mom, I do however forget I’m a mom first.
 It never fails that whenever I’m off track, the universe will snap me back into reality.
 It may be in the form of a mild concussion from soccer or a 102 fever from the flu, but I do get the picture.